atenidkoye/Team28/README.md

 ### Feature 1

-Include more detailed information about Feature 1 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 This is a search feature where users or customers can browse what type of flower they are looking to buy.
-We have a table list of flower names that can be returned when the user or customer input is in our list
+We have a table list of flower names that can be returned when the user or customer input it in our list

 ### Feature 2